 Most people use their openers around work or school schedules, leaving early in the morning and getting back home in the evening.
-Let’s face it, most of us are in a rush in the morning frantically trying to close the garage door behind us as we are driving away.
+Let’s face it, most of us are in a rush frantically trying to close the garage door behind us as we are leaving.
 In that process there are plenty of user errors that may trick us into believing the door has opened by itself.
-Here are the top reasons I have run into that explain why overhead doors open on their own.

 1. It Never Closed Completely In The First Place

 User error is the number one reason that people believe their garage doors have opened on their own.
 As you hit the remote button to close your door do you drive away as its closing?
 If the answer is yes then there is a good chance your garage door never completely closed in the first place.
-Unless you watch your door travel the entire way down and close you can’t be 100% sure it even closed.
-Operator error is the first place to start when troubleshooting ghost openings.

-2. Travel Limits Need Adjustment
+2. Opener Travel Limits Need Adjustment

 3. Photo Eyes Blinded By Sunlight

-We leave for work in the morning (sunrise) and come back in the evening (sunset).
-The angle of the sun creates a unique situation where the photo eye could get blinded by the sun.
 Safety beams are mounted close to the bottom of the track 6″ above the floor.
 As the door is almost fully closed the bottom panel casts a shadow over the photo eye causing a flicker.
 This is enough to blind the receiving eye, especially in the morning.

 - Switch your photo eyes to the opposite sides Pairs of photo eyes contain a sending eye and receiving eye.
 They are identified by an amber glow light for the sending eye and a green light for the receiving eye.
 It is possible that the receiving eye is being blinded by the sun.